Skip to main content

 Safe2Talk

-Safe2Talk is a non-judgmental space for women and girls who have experienced sexual assault, harassment, or abuse to come and speak one-on-one with female experts including a police officer, a domestic abuse specialist, a Redbridge housing officer and an immigration lawyer from Ashiana Network.
+A non-judgmental physical space for women and girls (or anyone) who has experienced sexual assault, harassment, or abuse to come and speak one-on-one with female experts including a police officer, a domestic abuse specialist, a Redbridge housing officer and an immigration lawyer from Ashiana Network.

 If you need help or are concerned for somebody else, you can also contact the following:

-Nia is a support service for women and girls who have been subjected to sexual and domestic violence and abuse.
-Services included specialist help for women and girls who have experienced any form of sexual violence at any time in their lives.
+East London Rape Crisis provided by Nia is a free, confidential specialist support service for women and girls who have been raped or experienced any other form of sexual violence at any time in their lives.
+The helpline includes support/advice for friends, family and professionals.

 • Call: 0800 160 1036